-Welcome to our dedicated page for Coronavirus / Covid information, and how this may relate to your road cycling holiday in France this coming Summer 2022.
+Welcome to our dedicated page for Coronavirus / COVID information, and how this may relate to your road cycling holiday in France this Summer 2022.

-We are working towards being able to provide a full range of cycling tours this summer, and are now open for bookings for the full Summer Season 2022 and have already helped a few group Custom trips with their trips for next year.
+We are optimistic that we’ll able to provide our full range of cycling tours this summer, and are open for bookings for the full Summer Season 2022.

-We look forward to Summer 2022 but we recognise the risk of future disruption to international travel, or the challenges that this could pose for next winter’s ski holidays.
+We are very much enjoying Summer 2022 so far, but we recognise there is still a potential risk of future disruption to international travel, or the challenges that this could pose for next winter’s ski holidays.

 Whilst we will do our best to adapt and be flexible where we can, we do want to stress that we can’t be expected to assume all the risk!